Stefan-George/Heart-Attack-Indicators/README.md

 There were 55.4 million deaths recorded in 2019 globally.
 17.9 million died in 2019 from cardiovascular diseases 32% of global deaths and the number 1 reason for mortality in 2019.
 Since then, the instance of cardiovascular diseases has raised year on year by approximately 1.5 - 2 million on average from the recorded global data available.
 Which is due to several key indicators that have been researched and are known to increase the instance of cardiovascular disease.

-**Key Risk Factors in Heart Disease**

 *Demographic Factors*

 - Age: Higher ages are a risk factor, with higher incidence rates observed in older sexes.

 - Sex: Males generally have a higher risk of heart attacks compared to females, though post-menopausal women also face increased risk.

-- Race/Ethnicity: Certain racial and ethnic groups may have higher or lower risk profiles due to genetic and socio-economic factors.

 *Medical History*